Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

-(f) Even though the Government of India has already invested millions of rupees to develop this database.
+(f) Even though the Government of India has already invested millions of rupees in developing this database.

-The Supreme Court of India has issued directives to all the national banks and telecom companies to stop forcing customers to produce their Aadhaar card for a new bank account or mobile sim, so it is not being optimally utilized as of now.
+The Supreme Court of India has issued directives to all the national banks and telecom companies to stop forcing customers to produce their Aadhaar card for a new bank account or mobile sim, so it is not optimally utilized.

 Aadhaar Shunted.
 In light of the Supreme Court ruling in September 2018, the validity of the Aadhaar system was upheld.

 In the September 2018 judgment, the Supreme Court nevertheless stipulated that the Aadhaar card is not mandatory for opening bank accounts, getting mobile sims, or school admissions.

 Some civil liberty groups such as the Citizens Forum for Civil Liberties and the Indian Social Action Forum (INSAF) have also opposed the project over privacy concerns.

 This ruling has put a brake on the procedure and success of Aadhaar registration.

 All elections should be conducted online with the help of a mobile app or website.